 In addition, an organisation’s ESG considerations need to be sincere, embedded within an organisation’s strategy, and not be seen as obvious “greenwashing”, which can cause more harm than good to an organisation’s reputation.

-This trend in tax governance scrutiny and social responsibility will become of increasing importance not only to multi-national organisations, but also to SME businesses that are seeking expand and grow internationally.
+This trend in tax governance scrutiny and social responsibility will become of increasing importance not only to multi-national organisations, but also to SME businesses that are seeking to expand and grow internationally.

 Many large international organisations already have a requirement to consider and provide transparency around their taxation affairs.
 We are seeing a shift away from not just being compliant and reporting information on their tax affairs / tax strategy, but to organisations seeking to demonstrate as to why an approach has been adopted and how this interlinks to their wider purpose and ESG strategy.

-This approach is also starting to be mirrored by some forward-thinking SME organisations, who may not have an obligation to report, but wish to disclose their approach in order to be able to demonstrate their sustainability and social capital credentials within the community in which they operate.
+This approach is also starting to be mirrored by some forward-thinking SME organisations, who may not have an obligation to report, but wish to disclose their approach to be able to demonstrate their sustainability and social capital credentials within the community in which they operate.

-As the pace of change increases and as world events impact organisations, environmental / sustainability matters continue to increase in significance.
-It will be important for international organisations to have robust processes and controls in place to enable their ESG strategy and tax affairs to be integrated.
+As the pace of change increases and as world events impact organisations, environmental/sustainability matters continue to increase in significance; it will be important for international organisations to have robust processes and controls in place to enable their ESG strategy and tax affairs to be integrated.
 This could, for example, be changes within the organisation, such as implementing new international supply chains, handling new environmental taxes, identifying and maximising global reliefs from available tax incentives, dealing with increased compliance requirements from ESG reporting and tax digitalisation or entering new geographical markets. |

 Tax will be a critical tool in the development of global ESG governmental policies.
-Not keeping abreast of changes in this area is likely to lead to international organisations being on the backfoot compared to their competitors.
-Those organisations that are forward thinking and are able to embrace ESG for the benefit of their global business, their employees and wider communities should be able to prosper, achieve positive reputational benefits and a real competitive advantage.
+Not keeping abreast of changes in this area is likely to lead to international organisations being on the back foot compared to their competitors.
+Those organisations that are forward-thinking and are able to embrace ESG for the benefit of their global business, their employees and wider communities should be able to prosper, achieve positive reputational benefits and a real competitive advantage.

 For any further help and assistance for your organisation, please do contact Simon Crookston or your usual Crowe contact.